Frequently Asked Questions (FAQs) About the Psychological Clinical Science Accreditation System (PCSAS) and

 The trend is not limited to health and education programs.
 The largest accreditor of Engineering and Computing Sciences, with over 3,700 programs, also dropped DOE recognition while maintaining CHEA.

 The pipeline from enrollment in a doctoral program to licensure as an independent professional involves several key steps.

-2. APA-COA internship accreditation requires that APA-COA accredited internships accept students from APA or CPA accredited doctoral programs.
-There is a provision for an intern to come from non-APA/CPA programs, but “the program must discuss how the intern is appropriate for the internship program.”
+- APA-COA internship accreditation requires that APA-COA accredited internships accept students from APA or CPA accredited doctoral programs.
+There is a provision for interns who come from non-APA/CPA programs that “the program must discuss how the intern is appropriate for the internship program.”